zer010101/SearchTerm/README.md

 # SearchTerm ~ By Lore<3

-## A Python Library For Google Dorking
+## A python library for google dorking